| |

 A cluster of colorful clams.
 Photo courtesy of Albert Smith.

 The corals around Lankayan are not very colorful, but the other sea life makes up for it.
-We see bright blue sea stars and enormous Moorish idols and elegant lionfish and multi-colored parrotfish and an array of brilliantly-colored small fishes that I don’t know the names for.
+We saw bright blue sea stars and enormous Moorish idols and elegant lionfish and multi-colored parrotfish and an array of brilliantly-colored small fishes that I don’t know the names for.

-A lionfish hiding in a coral at Lankayan Island.
+Lionfish.
 Photo courtesy of Albert Smith.

 A moorish idol, and you can also see the head of a parrotfish on the left.
 Photo courtesy of Albert Smith.

 By the way, if you’re not up to diving, snorkeling is possible pretty much anywhere around the island.
 Many of the families who visit the island don’t dive; they limit themselves to swimming and snorkeling.
 I tried it at our chalet, but it was a bit disappointing there because the scenery was mostly sand and seaweed, so the animal life was rather sparse.
 The snorkeling is far better near to the dive center, where a coral reef extends on both sides.
-I used to keep banggai cardinalfish in my aquarium at home; this is the first time I see them in the wild.
+I used to keep banggai cardinalfish in my aquarium at home; this was the first time I ever saw them in the wild.

 You might also enjoy reading these articles: